fthsband/music-department/README.md

 # TO-DO

 - - "Awards" page HIGHEST priority
-- - Choose images to use, clearly I can’t use all of them
+- - Choose images to use, clearly I can't use all of them
 - - - Use said images on sides of pages
 - - - Use said images in the middle of long text walls
 - - Fix wording on Past Performances
 - - Fade in animation?
 - - Mobile support
-- - Add interest form qr
 - - Fix list spacing (check "Dress Code" page for inspiration)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -